California shooting shows police ill-equipped to handle mentally ill

 Police officers in the county, including those in El Cajon, go through training that can be as short as 30 minutes or as long as three days, he said.

-In the more intensive training, Marvin said, he tries to simulate for officers potentially difficult situations, such as when a subject is hallucinating and therefore can't really respond to an officer's commands.
+In the more intensive training, Marvin said, he tries to simulate for officers potentially difficult situations, such as when a subject is hallucinating and therefore cannot really respond to an officer's commands.

 Very often, the go-to police response of taking control of a situation and issuing orders backfires with a person who is having a mental health crisis, he said.